Toma0916/GlobalWheatDetection/README.md

 - albumentations=0.4.5

 ## Usage
-Please run hogehoge.sh with your parameters.
+Make json file about train setting and run hogehoge.sh with json path.

 You can use Single GPU.
 Multi GPU will be available soon!